Latest updates

 Project overview

 Madison Metropolitan Sewerage District’s West Intercepting System is a complex network of sewers that provides service to the near west side of Madison, Middleton, Shorewood Hills and Westport.
-The original West Interceptor was built in 1916, and there have been several extensions, reliefs and replacements added to the system over the years.
+The original West Interceptor was built in 1916, extended to Middleton in 1932 and there have been several more extensions, reliefs and replacements added to the system over the years.
 The existing interceptor needs to be replaced to increase capacity, which ensures the safe and reliable conveyance of wastewater while protecting public health and the environment.

 Project work for the West Intercepting System has been taking place over multiple phases.
-You can learn more about other portions of the project and the project history on the West Interceptor–Shorewood Relief (Phases 1-3) page and the West Interceptor Rehab-Segoe Road to Shorewood Boulevard page.
+You can learn more about other portions of the project and the project history on our Highland Ave.
+Sewer Project page, West Interceptor–Shorewood Relief (Phases 1-3) page and the West Interceptor Rehab-Segoe Road to Shorewood Boulevard page.

 Highland Section